 To create a new promotion, click the “New Promotion” button.

-The page that renders allows you to set several standard options that apply to all promotions.
+The page that is shown allows you to set several standard options that apply to all promotions.
 Each is explained below.

 |Advertise||Checking this box will make the promotion visible to site visitors as they shop your store.|